guidoschmidt/advent-of-code.2023/README.md

 - Day 18:
   - Part 1: terminal buffer was too small to draw the whole map, used [pgm file format](https://de.wikipedia.org/wiki/Portable_Anymap#Kopfdaten)
   - Part 2: visualize using svg + calculate using [shoelace formula](https://en.wikipedia.org/wiki/Shoelace_formula)
+- Day 19:
+  - Part 1: should have been easy, but I suffered from a parsing bug to only parse '<' values (annoying)
+- Day 23:
+  - Part 1: relatively easy, just go through all teh possible routes and count the steps, then look for the one with the largest step count